 Brian Solberg (department head)

-A seven-week physical education skills activity (PE 110) and a seven week Fitness and Wellness class (PE 100) are required for graduation.
+A seven-week physical education skills activity (PE 110) and a seven week Fitness and Wellness class (HLTH 100) are required for graduation.
 Each is offered for one hour of credit.
 The skills requirement may also be completed with PE 180.
 The physical skills requirement (PE 110) will be waived for students who have participated in varsity athletics at Luther for at least two traditional seasons in the same sport.
-A student may apply a maximum of four credit hours of physical education skills (PE 100 and PE 110 classes) toward the 128 hours required for graduation.
+A student may apply a maximum of four credit hours of physical education skills (HLTH 100 and PE 110 classes) toward the 128 hours required for graduation.
 Additional classes may be completed, but may not be counted toward the 128 hours.
 A student may audit skills classes by following the college procedures for auditing.
 Any student may register for physical education skills classes on a credit/no credit basis.

 Subsequent to a medical examination or review of documentation, a student's program in physical education may be modified to follow the limitations suggested by the college physician or disabilities coordinator.